upstage-org/upstage/docs/user_manual.rst

 Deleting Media
 -------------------------------------------------------
 Actually, you can delete a media from a stage but not delete it from the server.
 It's a security because this media can be use by another artist in another stage.
-To "delete" it from your stage, go to the Dashboard :
+To "delete" it from your stage, or to detached go to the Backstage and the stage management of your stage and on the Media subsection :
-1 - Go on Media
-2 - Found your media
-3 - Clic on edit
-4 - On the modal clic on the red Clear button
-This media is no longer available for your stage.
-(screenshot)
+You see the list of your media on the right column.
+Click on it to remove from your Stage.
+A red overlay appear with a minus icon.

+Hit the save button to confirm.

 Performing (as an artist player)
 *******************************************************